Positive feedback: In electronics

 Many common digital electronic circuits employ positive feedback.
-While normal simple Boolean logic gates usually rely simply on gain to push digital signal voltages away from intermediate values to the values that are meant to represent Boolean '0' and '1', but many more complex gates use feedback.
+While normal, simple logic gates usually rely simply on gain to push digital signal voltages away from intermediate values to the values that are meant to represent Boolean 0 and 1, but many more complex gates use feedback.
 When an input voltage is expected to vary in an analogue way, but sharp thresholds are required for later digital processing, the Schmitt trigger circuit uses positive feedback to ensure that if the input voltage creeps gently above the threshold, the output is forced smartly and rapidly from one logic state to the other.
 One of the corollaries of the Schmitt trigger's use of positive feedback is that, should the input voltage move gently down again past the same threshold, the positive feedback will hold the output in the same state with no change.
 This effect is called hysteresis: the input voltage has to drop past a different, lower threshold to 'un-latch' the output and reset it to its original digital value.
-By reducing the extent of the positive feedback, the hysteresis-width can be reduced, but it can not entirely be eradicated.
+By reducing the extent of the positive feedback, the hysteresis width can be reduced, but it can not entirely be eradicated.
 The Schmitt trigger is, to some extent, a latching circuit.

-Positive feedback is a mechanism by which an output is enhanced, such as protein levels.
-However, in order to avoid any fluctuation in the protein level, the mechanism is inhibited stochastically (I), therefore when the concentration of the activated protein (A) is past the threshold ([I]), the loop mechanism is activated and the concentration of A increases exponentially if d[A]=k [A].
+Positive feedback is a mechanism by which an output, such as protein levels, is enhanced.
+However, in order to avoid any fluctuation in the protein level, the mechanism is inhibited stochastically (I); therefore, when the concentration of the activated protein (A) is past the threshold ([I]), the loop mechanism is activated and the concentration of A increases exponentially if d[A]=k [A].

 Illustration of an R-S ('reset-set') flip-flop made from two digital nor gates with positive feedback.
 Red and black mean logical '1' and '0', respectively.